 Memorial Day is a federal holiday in the United States for remembering the people who died while serving in the country's armed forces.
 The holiday, which is observed every year on the last Monday of May, originated as Decoration Day after the American Civil War in 1868, when the Grand Army of the Republic, an organization of Union veterans — established it as a time for the nation to decorate the graves of the war dead with flowers.
 By the 20th century, competing Union and Confederate holiday traditions, celebrated on different days, had merged, and Memorial Day eventually extended to honor all Americans who died while in the military service.

-To my Dad, who's 92 and served in WWII, our trip to Washington D.C. last year with HonorFlight.org was an amazing memory-making trip that can never be topped.
+My Dad passed away at 93 and served in WWII but a couple of years before he died we did a trip together to Washington D.C. with HonorFlight.org.
+It was an amazing memory-making trip that can never be topped.
 To our son Brian who continues to serve, my brother-in-law Randy who never takes off his Marine baseball hat and to so many friends and associates who have served in the military - thank you for your sacrifices and your love for freedom.

 HonorFlight.org has a great tag line...